hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 We will use this method to define the following reward:

 - Winning corresponds to a positive reward of 30
-- Making an opponent's pokemon faint corresponds to a positive reward
+- Making an opponent's pokemon faint corresponds to a positive reward of 1
-- Making an opponent lose n% hp corresponds to a positive reward of %
+- Making an opponent lose % hp corresponds to a positive reward of %
 - Other status conditions are ignored

-Conversly, symmetric actions lead to symmetric rewards: losing would make you lose 30 points, etc.
+Conversly, negative actions lead to symettrically negative rewards: losing is a reward of -30 points, etc.

 To define our rewards, we will create a custom ``compute_reward`` method.
 It takes one argument, a ``Battle`` object, and returns the reward.